modhtom/QVM/README.md

 - **Format Control:** Generate videos in both horizontal (16:9) and vertical (9:16) formats suitable for any platform.
 - **Automatic Verse Splitting:** Long verses are automatically broken into smaller, sequential chunks for improved readability.
 - **Real-time Progress:** Track the video creation process live from the browser.
+- **Automatic "Bismillah"** Automatically add "Bismillah" to the beginning of videos under the correct conditions.

 ---